sai-ganesh-123/finsight-dashboard/README.md

 | Delete transaction | ✅    | ❌     |
 | Export CSV         | ✅    | ✅     |

 Switch roles using the dropdown in the top-right corner.
-Role is stored in context (not persisted — resets on refresh by design, as this is a frontend-only demo).

 ---